DavidGuix/blockchain-tutorial-python/README.md

 0. Learn about basic contributing steps [here](https://gist.github.com/MarcDiethelm/7303312) (fork the repository, create a new branch....).
 1. Create a new subfolder inside the `usecases/` folder that is at the same level as the `src/` folder.
-The name of the subfolder should be representative for the use case you provide, lets call it `<A short folder name for your usecase>`.
+The name of the subfolder should be representative of the use case you provide, let's call it `<A short folder name for your usecase>`.
 2. Create a new jupyter notebook inside the subfolder created in step 1.

 - Additional core code used outside of the notebook, should be located at `src/usecases/<A short folder name for your usecase>`
 - Structure the Jupyter cells of your use case solution alternating markdown (for explanations, background, etc) cells and code cells.
 Add some interpretable plots.
 - All code put in the src/ directory should pass code-quality tests.
-It is compulsory to pass the "tox" command, which tests the code with `pylint` and `mypy`.
+It is compulsory to pass the `tox` command, which tests the code with `pylint` and `mypy`.
 We are using the `typing` Python's module to type functions and classes.